Skip to content

 • Parameter: Arguments to a cmdlet/function/script.

-• PSdrives: A collection of entities that are grouped such that they may be accessed as a filesystem drive.
+• PSdrives: A collection of entities that may be accessed as a filesystem drive.
 A PS session has access to several PSdrives such as c: (Windows c-drive), env: (Windows environmental variables), alias: (collection of cmdlet aliases), and HKLM: (a hive in the Registry).

-• Scripts: A collection of PowerShell commands contained in a file with .ps1 extension.
+• Scripts: A collection of PowerShell commands in a file with a .ps1 extension.
 The script is invoked from a PS session by entering its file name prefixed by its path.

 • Tab/Shift-Tab: Shortcut key to complete commands as you type them.